jcreek/Creek.HelpfulExtensions/README.md

  A package containing helpful extensions to either save time or cognitive load.

- This is available on NuGet
+ This is available on NuGet - just click one of the buttons above, or search for `Creek.HelpfulExtensions` in Visual Studio.

 ## String Extensions